What is a Reliability Assessment?

-A Reliability Evaluation measures how consistently and truthfully your model responds across a dataset.
+A Reliability Assessment measures how consistently and truthfully your model responds across a dataset.
 Collinear AI runs each sample through a selected reliability judge, which detects hallucinations or factual inconsistencies.
+This helps you:

 • Quantify your model’s factual accuracy